Latitude Degrees to Nautical Miles — Meters

 Tips for accuracy

-• Confirm that the units you enter match your chart, GPS, or instrument readout before relying on the Latitude Degrees to Nautical Miles.
+- Match input units to your chart, GPS, or instrument before trusting the Latitude Degrees to Nautical Miles.

 Practical examples